Impact of electron--spin coupling on exchange coupling parameters: a nonperturbative approach: Computational conditions

 \subsection{MFT-based method}

 The family of MFT-based methods has been implemented using various basis sets and DFT packages.
-To minimize the dependence on basis sets, we adopted tight-binding models with Wannier functions constructed from the same VASP package \cite{vasp1, vasp2} in the case of the (SC)$^2$ method.
-The Wannier functions were generated using the Wannier90 package \cite{pizzi_wannier90_2020}, and the TB2J package \cite{he_tb2j_2021} was subsequently employed to evaluate $J_{ij}$.
-For the results concerning elemental 3$d$ transition metals, we also present $J_{ij}$ values obtained with different three upper bounds of integration with respect to band energy: $\varepsilon_{\rm F} - 0.1$ eV, $\varepsilon_{\rm F}$, and $\varepsilon_{\rm F} + 0.1$ eV (Please see Ref. \cite{liechtenstein_local_1987, he_tb2j_2021} for details and definitions).
-This approach was taken to determine whether the differences between the conventional MFT-based method and the (SC)$^2$ method are attributable to sensitivity to the integration limits.
+To minimize the dependence on basis sets, we adopted tight-binding models with Wannier functions constructed from the same VASP package \cite{Kresse1996-oa, Kresse1999-sm} in the case of the (SC)$^2$ method.
+The Wannier functions were generated using the Wannier90 package \cite{Pizzi2020-gj}, and the TB2J package \cite{He2021-dw} was subsequently employed to evaluate $J_{ij}$.
+Section S6 of the Supplementary Information \cite{SI} presents a comparison of band dispersions obtained from the tight-binding model using Wannier functions and those calculated from DFT.

-Unfortunately, in the case of neodymium-magnet compounds, the evaluations of $J_{ij}$ via constructing Wannier functions are very computationally demanding.
-Thus we alternatively employed the KKR-Green function method implemented in AkaiKKR package \cite{akai_fast_1989} as described in Ref. \cite{harashima_data_2021}.
+Unfortunately, in the case of Nd-based magnet compounds, the evaluations of $J_{ij}$ via constructing Wannier functions are very computationally demanding.
+We therefore employed the KKR-Green's function method within the muffin-tin approximation implemented in the AkaiKKR package \cite{Akai1989-yk}.
+The 4$f$ electrons in the Nd atoms were treated as core electrons (open-core approximation).
+The maximum angular momentum of partial waves for all elements was set to 2.
+As reference magnetic states, we used both the ferromagnetic state and local moment disorder (LMD) state, in which equal fractions of up- and down-spin-polarized atoms are treated within the coherent potential approximation, yielding zero net magnetization while retaining finite local moments \cite{Akai1993-hs}.
 The same structural parameters used in the (SC)$^2$ method were applied in all cases.
+To verify the converged electronic states obtained from both packages (VASP and AkaiKKR) are sufficiently consistent, we compared the magnetic moments of all sites, as summarized in Sec.~S2 of the Supplementary Information \cite{SI}.